clutchcall CLI. Each snippet does one

 Pick a region / specific edge PoP

-Override the edge the data plane dials, e.g. to test a region or a self-hosted PoP.Point at a self-hosted control plane
+Override the edge that the data plane dials, for example to test a region or a self-hosted PoP.Point at a self-hosted control plane

-Run against your own control plane by overriding the API base.Check usage, devices, and egress
+To run against your own control plane, override the API base.Check usage, devices, and egress

 See your plan, device slots, wallet balance, and this-month egress.Free a device slot

-The free plan caps at 5 devices; remove an old one to make room.Use a custom engine binary
+The free plan permits a maximum of 5 devices.
+Remove an old device to make room.Use a custom engine binary

-If the QUIC data-plane engine isn’t next to the CLI, point at it explicitly.Enable remote desktop over the QUIC relay
+If the QUIC data-plane engine is not next to the CLI, point at it explicitly.Enable remote desktop over the QUIC relay

-http runs in the foreground until interrupted; use your process manager to keep
+http runs in the foreground until you interrupt it.
+Use your process manager